slider

 • ensure the fullest possible attendance of their child by keeping requests for their children to be absent from school to a minimum;

-• when an absence is unavoidable, provide a note of explanation, preferably on the first day of absence or when the child returns to school or contact the school by telephone
+• when absence is unavoidable, provide a note of explanation, preferably on the first day of absence or when the child returns to school or contact the school by telephone

 • ensure that their child arrives at school on time.